MPI-SWS/pgcd/README.md

 * go to Settings -> Project: rfccc -> Project interpreter -> add python3 venv ([Picture](https://gitlab.mpi-sws.org/gbbanusic/chor-and-frames-for-conc-ctrl-code/blob/master/readme/set_venv.png))
 * import CableRobot project or modify the project to remove dependencies (will be done in future)

-Before running the example please set the "RFCCC_ROS_PROGRAMS" environment variable to your location of node programs (or change the path manually in start.launch file), for example:
+Before running the example please set the "RFCCC_ROS_PROGRAMS" environment variable to your location of node programs (globally!)
+(or change the path manually in start.launch file), for example:

 ```